Skip to content

 A specific day is set aside for arrival and departure.
 Normally the point of arrival is expected to be at the closest airport and bus transfers are arranged from there to the hotel or playing venue, where registration will take place.

-The management committee will notify the organizers of your arrival time and you will be met and transported.
+The manager will notify the organisers of your arrival time and you will be met and transported.
 Sometimes you might be expected to wait a short while, until the bus is full or close to full with other arrivals.

 At some tournaments you might be taken straight to the hotel and registration will happen later.
 At others your registration and taking of photographs will happen immediately.

 However by the first day of play all members of the delegation should have a badge with a photo on it.
-Players will need to wear this to all rounds and it is usually needed to be shown at meals and to enable parents to enter the playing hall.
+Players will need to wear this to all rounds and it is usually needed to be shown at meals and to enable parents to enter the playing hall at the start of a round for photos.
 How rigidly this is enforced varies from tournament to tournament.

 Technical Meeting

-This will be attended by the Team manager (head of delegation) and the head coach.
+This will be attended by the team manager ( or head of delegation) and the head coach.
 If numbers are not restricted, then more of the coaches might attend.

 This is where the delegations are checked to make sure everyone is in the right age groups and questions about the conduct of the tournament can be raised.
 E.g. access of parents to the playing hall, or any general arbiting conditions.
 If there are concerns about any aspect of the tournament, these should be raised with the team manager, prior to the technical meeting, and these can be raised at the technical meeting.